Campus Websites

 Valencia Campus Intranet MyBerklee Inside Berklee Courses (OL) Library Berklee Career Manager LinkedinLearning Email Calendar Drive Berklee Hub Workday

 If you have been accepted to Berklee’s Campus in Valencia for the First Year Abroad program, there are a number of enrollment steps to complete prior to the start of the semester.
-Review the information below and check the next steps section in the application portal for a comprehensive list of action items.
+Review the information below and check the next steps section in the admissions portal for a comprehensive list of action items.

 All students on the Valencia campus need a student visa unless they are a citizen or legal resident of the European Union, Norway, Liechtenstein, Iceland, or Switzerland.
 It is recommended that you have your passport ready at least four months before your program start date so you can apply for a visa.
-It can take several months to prepare your visa application and get your visa, so it is important that you start to the process as soon as possible.
+It can take several months to prepare your visa application and get your visa, so it is important that start the process as soon as possible.
 Follow the instructions on applying for a visa on the Passport and Visa website and email studyabroad@berklee.edu if you have any questions or concerns.

 View your financial aid award by visiting Berklee's financial aid portal, NetPartner.
 You can check the status of your application, view a list of documents we've received from you and a list of the documents still outstanding, and see your financial aid award.